Butts and bounds: Legal deeds of conveyance

-USA
+United States

 With the development of modern surveying techniques in Europe and the proposals put forward before the US Congress under the Land Ordinance of 1785, a more efficient way was devised in the United States for the layout, sale and disposal of private and public lands, known as the Public Land Survey System.
 This new system formed the basis for dividing all territory, and where it called-out unto surveyors in their respective places to take an account of all lands, and to divide the same territory into Townships of six miles square, by lines running due north and south, and others crossing these at right angles.
 The plats of townships respectively were to be marked by subdivisions consisting each of lots of one mile square, or 640 acres, and numbered from 1 to 36.
 These numbered subdivisions were known as Sections.

-Sections could also be divided into four equal quarters (fractions of a section), known simply as NW [= north-west], NE [= north-east], SW [= south-west] and SE [= south-east], while each quarter could be subdivided into another four quarters, such that the north-east quarter when divided into four more quarters, would have the designation of either SENE [= south-east of North-east quarter], or SWNE [= south-west of North-east quarter], or NWNE (north-west of North-east quarter], or NENE [= north-east of North-east quarter].
+Sections could also be divided into four equal quarters (fractions of a section), known simply as NW (north-west), NE (north-east), SW (south-west) and SE (south-east), while each quarter could be subdivided into another four quarters, such that the north-east quarter when divided into four more quarters, would have the designation of either SENE (south-east of north-east quarter), or SWNE (south-west of north-east quarter), or NWNE (north-west of north-east quarter), or NENE (north-east of north-east quarter).
 In this manner, all sections were duly divided.

-Thus, by this means, land holders who either bought land or who were granted land due to their military service, were able to register their holdings in their names, in their respective counties, with the date of purchase or issuance of a military warrant, and the precise location of the property (e.g. lands of Section 14, in Township 11S [= eleven South], of Range 14W [= fourteen West]) ascribed to the person.
-Township numbers were always followed by a principal meridian directional sign (either N or S [= for north and south]), while the range number was always followed by a base line directional sign (either E or W [= for east and west]).
+Thus, by this means, land holders who either bought land or who were granted land due to their military service, were able to register their holdings in their names, in their respective counties, with the date of purchase or issuance of a military warrant, and the precise location of the property: e.g. lands of Section 14, in Township 11S (eleven South), of Range 14W (fourteen West) ascribed to the person.
+Township numbers were always followed by a principal meridian directional sign (either N or S, for north and south), while the range number was always followed by a base line directional sign (either E or W, for east and west).